AdityaShekhar21/VOIS_AICTE_Oct2025_MajorProject_AdityaShekhar/README.md

-# Netflix Content Trends Analysis
+Netflix Content Trends Analysis
-### Overview
+Overview

-With rising competition in the streaming industry, understanding how Netflix’s content has evolved is crucial.
-This project analyzes trends in Movies vs. TV Shows, genres, and country-wise contributions to derive strategic insights for future content planning.
+This project analyzes how Netflix’s content has evolved over time.
+It focuses on understanding the distribution of Movies vs. TV Shows, genre popularity, and contributions from different countries.
+The goal is to derive strategic insights that support future content acquisition and production decisions.

-### Problem Statement
+Problem Statement

 The problem addressed in this project is Content Trends Analysis for Strategic Recommendations.
-The aim is to uncover how Netflix’s content distribution has evolved over the years, enabling the identification of key genres, audience preferences, and opportunities for global content expansion.
+The aim is to uncover how Netflix’s content distribution has changed across the years, enabling the identification of key genres, audience preferences, and opportunities for global content expansion.

-### Objectives
+Objectives

-Analyze the growth and distribution of Movies and TV Shows over time.
+Analyze the growth and distribution of Movies and TV Shows over the years.

-Identify the most common genres and observe changes in their popularity.
+Identify the most frequent genres and observe changes in their popularity.

 Compare country-wise contributions to evaluate global content diversity.

-Provide strategic recommendations for future content acquisition and production.
+Provide strategic recommendations for future content planning and production.

-### Significance of the Study
+Significance of the Study

-This analysis helps understand Netflix’s evolving content strategy and audience engagement patterns.
-It provides insights for:
+This analysis helps understand Netflix’s evolving content strategy and user engagement patterns.
+Insights from this study assist in:

-Strengthening global vs. local content balance.
+Balancing global and local content offerings

-Recognizing market trends and viewer preferences.
+Recognizing demand trends and viewer preferences

-Supporting informed investment in specific genres and regions.
+Identifying promising genres and regions for future investment

-### Dataset
+Dataset

 The dataset includes:

-Title Type (Movie/TV Show)
+Title Type (Movie or TV Show)

-Genre (listed_in)
+Genres (listed_in)

 Country of Origin

 Date Added / Release Year

 Rating and Duration

-Data Source: Public Netflix Titles Dataset
+Source: Public Netflix Titles Dataset

-### Tools & Technologies
+Tools & Technologies

 Python

 Pandas, NumPy

-Matplotlib / Seaborn / Plotly
+Matplotlib, Seaborn, Plotly

 Jupyter Notebook

-### Project Workflow
+Project Workflow

 Data Cleaning & Preprocessing